A comprehensive clean bulk meal plan (guide to clean bulking)

 5 meals are better than 1.

 This is a really great way to sneak in some extra calories while lean bulking.
-We all have those times where we are not working, maybe we are just chatting with friends, watching the tv or reading a book.
+We all have those times when we are not working, maybe we are just chatting with friends, watching the TV, or reading a book.
 These moments are good times to sneak in some extra calories if consuming all of your calories with meals is challenging.
-When I say snacks I don’t mean crisps, chocolate and biscuits all the time.
-A few here and there is fine.
+When I say snacks I don’t mean crisps, chocolate, and biscuits all the time.
+A few here and there are fine.
 We are lean bulking but that doesn’t mean we forget about the nutritional quality of the foods we are consuming either.
-Healthy foods will always be better for our bodies than highly-processed foods with lots of artificial ingredients.
+Healthy foods will always be better for our bodies than highly processed foods with lots of artificial ingredients.
 Some snacks I like to consume are:

 Homer Simpson?
 Not today sir.